jgador/loggle/README.md

 8. **Tear Down (Optional):**
     A helper script keeps the resource group and static public IP while destroying everything else:
     ```powershell
-    pwsh .\destroy.ps1          # Add -AutoApprove to skip confirmation
+    pwsh .\destroy.ps1          # Use -AutoApprove:$false if you want to confirm the destroy
     ```
     Run it from `terraform\azure`.
-The script enumerates the Terraform state, filters out the protected resources, and calls `terraform destroy` with the remaining targets.
-If you prefer the raw command, you can still run `terraform destroy` manually after removing the `prevent_destroy` blocks.
+The wrapper builds a `terraform destroy` call that targets every managed resource except the protected resource group, public IP, and Key Vault, so those stay in place while the rest is removed.